Organic infant formula & feeding support

 If your baby is waking to eat and isn’t going back to sleep, two courses of action may be appropriate:

-- Delay your baby’s morning feeding – for a 6-9 month old, delay your baby’s first feeding so her body will adjust to eating later in the day.
-Instead of feeding her immediately when she wakes, try distracting her, even for 5 minutes.
-Continue to increase the time between waking and feeding her each morning until you notice she is sleeping later.
+Instead of feeding baby immediately when they wake, try distracting them, even for 5 minutes.
+Continue to increase the time between waking and feeding each morning until you notice your little one is sleeping later.

-You cannot make your baby sleep, but you can signal through your body language that it is still time to sleep.
-When your baby wakes in the early morning hours, respond to her as necessary, but interact with her as if it’s the middle of the night.
+While you cannot make your baby sleep, you can signal through your body language that it is still time to sleep.
+When your baby wakes in the early morning hours, respond to them as needed, but interact with baby as if it’s the middle of the night.

-Avoiding playful interactions will make it clear to your baby that it’s still sleep time.
-So be sure to use a very quiet calm voice, just as you would if it was the middle of the night.
-Keeping the environment dark will also help.
+Avoiding playful interactions will help your baby understand that it’s still sleep time.
+Try to use a very quiet calm voice, just as you would if it was the middle of the night.